congwang/ebpf-2-phase-signing/README.md

 # eBPF Two-Phase Signing System

 This project implements a two-phase signing system for eBPF programs using PKCS#7 signatures.
-The system provides enhanced security by requiring two separate signatures: an original signature for the program itself, and a 2nd signature that covers both the program and its original signature.
+The system provides enhanced security by requiring two separate signatures: a 1st signature for the original program itself, and a 2nd signature that covers both the modified program and its original signature.

 > **⚠️ WARNING ⚠️**
 > **This only provides a proof of concept and is NOT suitable for production use!**